 Tentative Reconciliation

-Understand the different between tentative and regular reconciliation
+Understand the difference between tentative and regular reconciliation.

 Overview